 Like any other illness, you should seek to obtain the appropriate medical evidence to support the absence.
 There is an additional requirement that medical clearance will be required for the employee to return to work.
 You should also advise MaPS at email@example.com soon as they are aware of an employee being diagnosed.
-We are seeking clarification from the Department of Health regarding the obligation to notify work colleagues to ensure appropriate isolation arrangements can be made.

 What should I do if someone in my office or building has coronavirus?

 People infected with coronavirus must remain isolated in either their home or a healthcare setting until public health authorities inform them it is safe to return to their usual activities.
 Where there is a known case in one of the buildings housing the Commonwealth Parliament Offices or an electorate office, the building manager will organise for a special office clean.

 It is a matter for the building managers to arrange all cleaning, including the use of protective arrangements by cleaning staff.

 Once the office has been cleaned, staff will be able to return to the office.